 To say that there was malignant narcissism in the Assembly may seem shocking and extreme, but we should at least seriously consider the possibility.
 Certainly there was a devastating effect on many lives.
 Dr. Scott Peck, in his book People of the Lie, proposes malignant narcissism as a category of psychopathology.
 Here is a series of three short articles on malignant narcissism: Narcissistic Personality Disorder (NPD), Characteristics of Malignant Narcissism (quotations from People of the Lie) and Malignant Narcissism: A Stage Production, which proposes a way to look at the Assembly as a whole from the standpoint of malignant narcissism.

 Sam Vaknin, himself an admitted narcissist, has a fascinating website dedicated to this topic, called Malignant Self Love.
 His articles on Cerebral vs. Somatic Narcissists and The Adrenaline Junkie offer a lot of insight into G. Geftakys' sexual predations.
-The Cult of the Narcissist describes the dynamics of a group under the leadership of a malignant narcissist.
+The Cult of the Narcissist (scroll up to top of article) describes the dynamics of a group under the leadership of a malignant narcissist.
 Assembly members, particularly Leading Brothers and Workers, should examine ourselves for symptoms of the contagion of evil.

 The Relationship Checklist is a tool for recognizing malignant narcissists with sociopathic characteristics.
 Emotional Abuse, Verbal Abuse - the Very Early Warning Signs is a similar article that focuses on identifying the less extreme narcissist, and gives some good advice as well.
 Sam Vaknin has two articles with additional insights - How to Spot an Abuser on Your First Date, and The Abuser's Body Language.